Sweet Potato and Black Bean Tacos

 Cooking the potatoes: Have some patience while frying the potatoes.
 You want to cook them at a high enough heat that the outsides caramelize, but a low enough heat that the insides can soften without the outsides getting too crispy.
 Different stove types run at different temperatures, so use whatever is a “medium” temperature on your stove and keep an eye on the potatoes as they cook.
 Don’t be afraid to adjust the heat if you think they’re cooking too quickly (or too slowly).

-Reheat the taco filling in the microwave for about 1 to 2 minutes per serving (one serving = about 3 tacos), stirring halfway through.
-Or, reheat in a frying pan over medium heat for about 5 to 10 minutes, stirring occasionally.
+Reheat leftover sweet potato filling in the microwave for about 1 to 2 minutes per serving, or in a frying pan over medium-low heat for 5 to 10 minutes, stirring occasionally.
+Serve as tacos again, or turn it into a burrito bowl with some rice and crema!

 Want more?Sign up for our newsletter here and never miss a new recipe!